PyXLL Solution Home | Buy PyXLL | Press Release

-PyXLL is free for non-commercial and evaluation purposes, and in Canopy you can simply grab it from the Enthought repo via the Package Manager as shown in the screenshots below (note that at this time PyXLL is only available for Windows users).
+PyXLL is available as a package subscription (with significant discounts for multiple users).
+Once you’ve purchased a subscription you can easily install it via Canopy’s Package Manager as shown in the screenshots below (note that at this time PyXLL is only available for Windows users).
 The rest of the configuration instructions are in the Quick Start portion of the documentation.
 PyXLL itself is a plug-in to Excel.
 When you start Excel, PyXLL loads into Excel and reads in Python modules that you have created for PyXLL.
 This makes PyXLL especially useful for organizations that want to manage their code centrally and deploy to multiple Excel users.

 To create a PyXLL Python Excel function, you use the @xl_func decorator to tell PyXLL the following function should be registered with Excel, what its argument types are, and optionally what its return type is.
 PyXLL also reads the function’s docstring and provides that in the Excel function description.
 As an example, I created a module my_pyxll_module.py and registered it with PyXLL via the PyXLL config file.
 In that module I put a simple function pyfib(): a naive Fibonacci implementation.

 When I start Excel, I can access the Excel function wizard and find my pyfib() function and use it.
 The function documentation in Excel comes from my docstring.
 PyXLL parses the “n: integer input” portion as the variable documentation.

 If I go back and make a change to the function, I can reload PyXLL without restarting Excel and update the cells.
 If I add another function to my module, it too will get loaded and be available to use in my worksheet.